Social Media FAQ

 No. We discourage non-university promotion on the university's official social media sites, though we do make rare exceptions that are determined on a case-by-case basis.
 An example would be a non-university event in which the university plays a major role as a partner or sponsor.

 What do I do if someone else is using my name?

 It's always possible someone else has the same name as you.
 However, if someone is fraudulently using your identity, report the infringement immediately.
 Most social media platforms have specific avenues for doing this.
-If you notice that someone is using the Stetson University name fraudulently, we ask that you contact Stetson University Web Services at firstname.lastname@example.org or 386-822-8920.
+If you notice that someone is using the Stetson University name fraudulently, we ask that you contact Stetson University Marketing's social media desk at firstname.lastname@example.org or 386-822-8922.